 The second jab told me I didn’t deserve to live.

 The best way to help me lose weight was to make me feel better about myself.
-I needed to be told I deserved to be happy and healthy.
+I needed to be told I was worthy to be happy and healthy.
 I needed inspiration to care so much about myself and my body that I wanted to make a change.

-Words can’t properly express how I feel after transitioning to a healthy diet.
+Words can’t express how I feel after transitioning to a healthy diet.

 I feel confident about my body, my knowledge and my future.
 And I allow myself to enjoy life.

 Another problem with listening to young people is they have a twisted idea of what healthy is.